Dark galactic halos without dark matter: Parameters and

 \section{Parameters $\gamma$ and $\kappa$}

-The depleted halo model removes a particular conceptual problem in fitting parameters $\gamma$ and $\kappa$ of $ds^2_{ES}$ to galactic rotation data\cite{MAN97,MAN06,MAO11}.
+Mannheim parameter $\gamma_0>0$, independent of galactic mass and structure, implies centripetal acceleration due to an isotropic cosmological source\cite{MAN97}.
+The parametrized gravitational field forms a spherical halo\cite{NES13}.
+The depleted halo model removes a particular conceptual problem in fitting $B(r)$ parameters $\gamma,\kappa$ of $ds^2_{ES}$ to galactic rotation data\cite{MAN97,MAN06,MAO11}.
 In empirical parameter $\gamma=\gamma^*N^*+\gamma_0$, $\gamma_0$ does not depend on galactic mass, so must be due to the surrounding cosmos\cite{MAN97}.
 Mannheim considers this to represent the net effect of distant matter, integrated out to infinity\cite{MAN06}.
 Since the interior term, coefficient $\gamma^*N^*$, is centripetal, one might expect the term in $\gamma_0$ to be centrifugal, describing attraction to an exterior source.
 However, if coefficient $\gamma_0$ is due to a depleted halo, the implied sign change determines net centripetal acceleration, in agreement with observation.
-Integration parameter $\kappa$, included in fitting rotation data\cite{MAO11,MAO11a}, cuts off gravitational acceleration at a boundary radius.
+Integration parameter $\kappa$, included in fitting rotation data\cite{MAO11,MAO12}, cuts off gravitational acceleration at a boundary radius.
 In the halo model, $\kappa$ is determined by the boundary condition of continuous acceleration field at halo radius $r_H$, determined by galactic mass, except for the nonclassical linear potential term due to to the baryonic galactic core.
+If this were determined directly by the $X_g$ equation for the material galaxy, there is no obvious reason why it should terminate at the halo boundary.
+In a galactic cluster, mass conservation prevents interpenetrating halos, which may determine effective radii.
 Universal parameter $\gamma_0$ implies a halo contribution to function $v^2(r)$ that is the same for all galaxies, deviating only as $r$ approaches the halo radius.
 For galaxies of the same mass, the full parameter $\gamma=\gamma^*N^*+\gamma_0$ implies identical "dark matter" rotation curves, as exemplified for galaxies NGC2403 and UGC128 in Fig.1 of Reference\cite{MCG05}.
 This supports the empirical argument for a universal nonclassical rotation curve\cite{SAL07} and for a fundamental relationship between observed baryonic mass and inferred dark mass\cite{MCG05}.
 Such a relationship is an immediate consequence of the depleted halo model.
-As shown below, for $r\leq r_H$ but outside baryonic density bound $r_g$, $v^2$ for galactic rotation is the sum of three independent terms:
+The halo model defines cutoff parameter $\kappa_{core}=GM/r_H^3$ and nonclassical $\kappa_0=\gamma_0/2r_H$, which enforce continuity by terminating the acceleration field at $r_H$.
+For $r\leq r_H$ but outside baryonic density bound $r_g$, $v^2$ for galactic rotation is the sum of three independent terms: